perryqh/db_blaster/README.md

 # DbBlaster
 ![Image of DB to SNS](https://lucid.app/publicSegments/view/c70feed3-2f48-46ee-8734-423474488feb/image.png)

-DbBlaster publishes changed database rows to AWS SNS.
-The first time `DbBlaster::PublishAllJob.perform_later` is ran, the entire database will be incrementally published to SNS.
+DbBlaster can either publish changed database rows to AWS SNS or push the changes to S#.
+The first time `DbBlaster::PublishAllJob.perform_later` is ran, the entire database will be incrementally published.
 Subsequent runs will publish rows whose `updated_at` column is more recent than the last run.

 Consuming the published messages is functionality not provided by DbBlaster.

 ## Usage

-Update `config/initializers/db_blaster_config.rb` with valid AWS credentials, topics, and options.
+Update `config/initializers/db_blaster_config.rb` with valid AWS credentials and options.
+Either `sns_topic` or `s3_bucket` must be set!

 Schedule `DbBlaster::PublishAllJob.perform_later` to run periodically with something like [sidekiq-cron](https://github.com/ondrejbartas/sidekiq-cron) or [whenever](https://github.com/javan/whenever)